 She has written numerous published articles, essays, and shorts, including stories in Cat Fantastic IV, an anthology edited by Andre Norton (Daw, 1997), Danger City (Contemporary Press, 2005), Mondo Zombie (Cemetery Dance, 2006), and Hungry for Your Love (St. Martin’s Press, 2010).
 Her essays can be seen in Morbid Curiosity, Issues 2-7, as well as the anthology Morbid Curiosity Cures the Blues Scribner, 2009).
-Dana finished Plague World (Titan Books, August 2014), the third book in her Ashley Parker paranormal/zombie series (think Buffy meets The Walking Dead) and is hard at work on a new urban fantasy series.
+Dana’s first series for Titan Books were the Ashley Parker novels Plague Town, Plague Nation, and Plague World (think Buffy meets The Walking Dead).
+She’s writing an urban fantasy series based on the Lilith mythos called Spawn of Lilith.
+The second book, Blood Ink, is being released April 2019.
+She’s also co-writing a science fiction series, Time Shards, with her husband David Fitzgerald.
+Shatter Wars, book two in the series, will be released end of January 2019.
 She also has written spicy genre romance under her nom de plume Inara LaVey.

-I love all animals (even the ugly ones), but I’ve always had a special affinity for felines.
+I love all animals, but I’ve always had a special affinity for felines.
 Like many other kids, I used to fantasize about having a pet tiger or lion.
 The heck with owning a horse; I wanted a black leopard named Sheba as my companion.
 I knew on some level this was an impractical dream, but not until I hit my mid-thirties and started volunteering at the Exotic Feline Breeding Facility/Feline Conservation Center did I fully understand just why exotic felines do not make good pets.

 Volunteering at EFBC-FCC has been a life-changing experience (click here to read an essay published in Morbid Curiosity about my experiences) and I would urge anyone in the L.A. area (or willing to put in a bit of a commute) to check out the site: www.cathouse-fcc.org.

 I can’t remember a time when there wasn’t at least one, usually two or three, cats in my household.
 I had two when I got married and moved to Glendale.
 A couple more found their way to us via friends and a knack for finding lost kittens.
 Then, the discovery of a litter of kittens born to a feral mother (henceforth known as Momma Cat) resulted in a steady increase in numbers until we had a total of seven felines (not counting the foster kitties that cycled through our house into good homes).
-When I moved to San Francisco, I once again got involved in feline fostering and now Dave and I have 10.
+When I moved to San Francisco, I once again got involved in feline fostering and now Dave and I have ten, along with an awesome dog named Pogeen.
 We spend a lot of time with broom and dust-buster keeping up with the shedding.
-Go here for pictures, check my blog, Zhadi’s Den, for periodic cute cat stories.
+Check my blog, Zhadi’s Den, for periodic cute cat stories.
 What can I say?
 It’s a disease!

-Because of these two experiences I turned my back on the beloved Beringer white zin and the sweeter German whites of my youth and flung myself head first into the red wine experience.
+Because of these two experiences I turned my back on the beloved Beringer white zin and the sweeter German whites of my youth and flung myself head-first into the red wine experience.
 Champagne was still on the list of wines I would drink, but other than that, it was red, red, red.
-Cabernet, merlot, zinfandel, syrah (or shiraz if you’re from down under), pinot noire and those were just the beginning.
+Cabernet, Merlot, Zinfandel, Syrah (or Shiraz if you’re from down under), pinot noir… and those were just the beginning.

-I took wine classes, bought and read books starting with Wine For Dummies and ranging through Red, White and Drunk All Over (by Natalie MacClean, my favorite wine writer and author the newsletter Nat Decants) to The Wine Bible.
+I took wine classes with my friend Billy, who introduced my sister and me to some amazingly good wines and took me on two ‘field trips’ led by Robert Balzer (one of the three Roberts of the wine world).
+I read books starting with Wine For Dummies and ranging through Red, White and Drunk All Over (by Natalie MacClean, my favorite wine writer and author the newsletter Nat Decants) to The Wine Bible.
 I found the subject fascinating, both historically and gastronomically.
 I realized I’d have to reintroduce white wines into my diet if I wanted to experience the world of wine to the fullest and a taste of Sanford’s Barrel Reserve Chardonnay (they called it their white wine for red wine drinkers — this was back when Sanford was still really Sanford) put my taste buds on the right track.
-The world of wine expanded exponentially and it’s just the beginning.
+The world of wine expanded exponentially and it was just the beginning.
 So many countries, wine regions and varietals, so little time, doncha know.

 ALL THINGS ZOMBIE

-I can’t really explain this one beyond-well-I like zombies.
-Or rather I like books and movies about flesh eating reanimated corpses that are now erroneously called zombies.
-The fascination started with George Romero’s NIGHT OF THE LIVING DEAD (the original) and then was firmly cemented with DAWN OF THE DEAD, which I saw on my first official date.
+Like so many people these days, I love zombie.
+Or rather I enjoy books and movies about flesh-eating reanimated corpses that are now erroneously called zombies.
+The fascination started with George Romero’s NIGHT OF THE LIVING DEAD (the original) and then was firmly cemented with DAWN OF THE DEAD (again, the original), which I saw on my first official date.
 Yup, my first date involved walking corpses munching on human flesh.
 One could speculate how this might have shaped my romantic future, but I think we’ll just leave it alone for now.

 DAY OF THE DEAD was added to the list, along with Lucio Fulci’s atmospheric, but flawed film ZOMBIE (or ZOMBIE FLESHEATERS), the only film to my knowledge that pits shark against zombie.
-It also has more shots up Tisa Farrow’s nostrils than should be allowed, as well as characters stupid enough to stop and rest in an a cemetery when on the run from zombies.
+It also has more shots up Tisa Farrow’s nostrils than should be allowed, as well as characters stupid enough to stop and rest in a cemetery while on the run from zombies.
 I have since seen CITY OF THE DEAD/GATES OF HELL, with my favorite cheesy 80s star Christopher George; NIGHT OF THE ZOMBIES (set in New Guinea, but peppered with documentary style nature shots of African elephants and other inappropriate wildlife); FROM BEYOND (did you know tarantulas make clicking noises when they move and eat flesh?
-I didn’t either): RETURN OF THE LIVING DEAD (and all of its inferior sequels); ZOMBIE THREE and ZOMBIE FOUR (all zombies wear pajamas and drool black goo from their mouths); THE DEAD NEXT DOOR; NIGHT OF THE ZOMBIES (so bad it’s good); THE DEAD LIVE (even WORSE than so bad it’s good); DEAD MEAT (the only Irish zombie movie I’ve seen so far); CHILDREN SHOULDN’T PLAY WITH DEAD THINGS (fashion crimes that must be seen to be believed); ZOMBIE HONEYMOON (a more serious offering than you’d think from the title); NIGHT OF THE LIVING DEAD, the remake, directed by Tom Savini and starring Pat Tallman, Bill Mosley (both of who I met on the set of ARMY OF DARKNESS) and Tony Todd, and was much better than I’d expected; DAWN OF THE DEAD, the recent remake (loved the first 10 minutes, but I still can’t wrap myself around the concept of fast moving zombies); DAY OF THE DEAD; CONTAGION (convoluted piece o’ poo where the zombie virus is evidently caused by fairy lights); 28 DAYS (and WEEKS) LATER (not strictly zombies, but close enough for government work, especially these days), and…well…probably a few more that escape my memory right now.
+I didn’t either): RETURN OF THE LIVING DEAD (and all of its inferior sequels); ZOMBIE THREE and ZOMBIE FOUR (all zombies wear pajamas and drool black goo from their mouths); THE DEAD NEXT DOOR; THE DEAD LIVE (even WORSE than so bad it’s good); DEAD MEAT (the only Irish zombie movie I’ve seen so far); CHILDREN SHOULDN’T PLAY WITH DEAD THINGS (fashion crimes that must be seen to be believed); ZOMBIE HONEYMOON (a more serious offering than you’d think from the title); NIGHT OF THE LIVING DEAD, the remake, directed by Tom Savini and starring Pat Tallman, Bill Mosley (both of who I met on the set of ARMY OF DARKNESS) and Tony Todd, and was much better than I expected; DAWN OF THE DEAD, the recent remake (loved the first 10 minutes, but I still can’t wrap myself around the concept of fast moving zombies); DAY OF THE DEAD; CONTAGION (convoluted piece o’ poo where the zombie virus is evidently caused by fairy lights); 28 DAYS (and WEEKS) LATER (not strictly zombies, but close enough for government work, especially these days), and a butlooad more since I first wrote the text for this page.